 When it came to my final blog of the year, I wanted to write to you to say thank you.
 Thank you for subscribing to hear from me and the collective over the second half of the year.

 Redefining Communications has been on a huge journey this year.
 We welcomed Nicola in January and said goodbye in October as she returned in-house.
 We worked with new clients like Amber Foundation and Thrive, embraced new members in our collective, including mental resilience expert John Humphreys.
-We launched a new mental resilience workshop, a shiny new home page, and our new diagnostic tool, Panoptic.
+We launched a new mental resilience workshop, a shiny new home page, and our new diagnostic device, the Leadership Alignment Tool.
 I’ve also spoken at over 20 online events since the lockdown began in March.

 I will be hanging up my CIPR President hat on 31st December as well.
 Leading the chartered body in 2020 has been an incredible privilege.
 The team at CIPR, the volunteers, my Board – everyone has shown tremendous commitment to delivering value to members of the only chartered body for people working in PR and communications.